2014–15 Northwestern Wildcats women's basketball team

-The 2014–15 Northwestern Wildcats women's basketball team will represent Northwestern University during the 2014–15 NCAA Division I women's basketball season.
-The Wildcats, led by seventh year head coach Joe McKeown, play their home games at the Welsh-Ryan Arena and were a members of the Big Ten Conference.
+The 2014–15 Northwestern Wildcats women's basketball team represented Northwestern University during the 2014–15 NCAA Division I women's basketball season.
+The Wildcats, led by seventh year head coach Joe McKeown, played their home games at the Welsh-Ryan Arena and were a members of the Big Ten Conference.
 They finished the season 23–9, 12–6 in Big Ten play to finish in a tie for fourth place.
-They advanced to the semifinals of the Big Ten women's tournament where they lost to Maryland.
+They advanced to the semifinals of the Big Ten women's tournament, where they lost to Maryland.
 They received at-large bid to the NCAA women's basketball tournament, which was their first trip since 1997.
 They lost in the first round to Arkansas.